wikimedia/pywikibot/tests/README.rst

 **PYWIKIBOT_TEST_WRITE**
   There are also several other 'write' tests which also attempt to perform write operations successfully.
 These **will** write to the wikis, and they should always only write to 'test' wikis.

-Enabling them won't enable 'edit failure' tests.
+  .. versionchanged:: 9.2
+     Enabling them will also enable 'edit failure' tests which attempt to write to the wikis and **should** fail.
+If there is a bug in pywikibot or MediaWiki, these tests **may** actually perform a write operation.

   To enable 'write' tests, set::